 Spreadsheets can be great tools in staying organized.
 They offer an easy way to track information and offer lots of flexibility around formatting.
 You can download a template online to track and organize your bills, or you can create your own.

 2. Organize your bills on a printable.

 Prefer a more traditional approach to tracking your bills?
 Keep track of amounts owed, due dates, and other details with pen and paper.
-You can use a simple notebook, or you can have some fun with the process and use our free printable budget tracker.
+You can use a simple notebook, or you can have some fun with the process and use our printable budget tracker.

 The budget tracker is a part of our Take Action Printables binder.
 This binder pack has the expense tracker, budget printable and tons more (like a grocery list and weekly cleaning checklist).
 It’s such a time-saver!